-Under the CAFTA-DR, all CAFTA-DR countries, including Honduras, committed to improve transparency and efficiency in administering customs procedures, including the CAFTA-DR's rules of origin.
-Honduras passed a law in August 2011 establishing a new inter-institutional Presidential Commission for the Modernization of Customs Services (COPREMSA in Spanish) with the intent to improve the transparency and efficiency of customs procedures.
+Under the CAFTA-DR, all CAFTA-DR countries, including Honduras, committed to improve transparency and efficiency in administering customs procedures.
 All CAFTA-DR countries, including Honduras, also committed to ensuring greater procedural certainty and fairness in the administration of these procedures, and all CAFTA-DR countries agreed to share with each other information to combat illegal trans-shipment.